graham-walker/youtube-dl-react-viewer/README.md

     - Stop the web app `pm2 stop youtube-dl-react-viewer`

 ### Open URLs in VLC
-To open videos in VLC from the browser you must register the `vlc://` URL protocol.
+To open videos using the open in VLC button on PC/Mac you must register the `vlc://` URL protocol.
 You can do this with [stefansundin/vlc-protocol](https://github.com/stefansundin/vlc-protocol/).

+No additional configuration is required for iOS/Android devices.

 ## Environment Variables
 <!-- Do not go past col 80 -->